RepeaterCreeper/ATC-Buddy/README.md

 # ATC Buddy
 ![](https://img.shields.io/github/license/RepeaterCreeper/ATC-Buddy.svg?style=for-the-badge) ![](https://img.shields.io/github/repo-size/RepeaterCreeper/ATC-Buddy.svg?style=for-the-badge)

-ATC Buddy is a desktop application that is planned to contain a suite of ATC tools for use on the VATSIM network.
+ATC Buddy is a work-in-progress desktop application that contains a suite of ATC tools for use on the VATSIM network.

 The goal of this project is to increase the simplicity of controlling, lower the amount of human mistakes caused by complex 'Lines of Agreements' and 'Standard Operating Procedures', and promote a generally more pleasureable ATC experience.